24 minutes with Micaiah Carter

-Micaiah Carter, a 23-year-old Los Angeles and New York-based photographer, utilises his work as a microphone for people who don’t feel like they have a voice.
-This champions an evolving representation of black people, which we discuss, along with the mobilisation of art and why blackness shouldn’t be a trend in 2019.
+Micaiah Carter, a 23-year-old Los Angeles and New York-based photographer, utilizes his work as a microphone for people who don’t feel like they have a voice.
+This champions an evolving representation of black people, which we discuss, along with the mobilization of art and why 'blackness' shouldn’t be a trend in 2019.

 Mo: What's been new in your world, other than going to LA and shooting covers? [both laughing]

 Micaiah: I've just been doing a lot of editorial work for the last couple of months.
 I did stuff for So It Goes, Sleek, and Paper magazine.
 They just recently gave me like 18-page spread editorial in their recent issue.
 I have something out in Billboard right now, and I have a short film coming out soon as well.
 There's a lot of things in the air that are kind of circulating, but I haven't really had time for personal work since it's all been for other people, so hopefully I have time to do some personal work [soon].